sabuffa/GoogleCalendarScheduler/README.md

 - every error string will start with <error> and end with </error>, so it can be converted to xml if wanted

-Most errors will be returned that will start with the following:
-- Exception caught when trying to build service: <exception>
-- Exception caught when trying to parse request: <exception>
-- Failed to parse request: <exception>
-- Failed to perform request: <exception>
-- Exception caught when trying to perform request: <exception>

 The other errors returned are either in the following list or are system (not defined by me) errors: